typoman/vimconfig/README.md

 git remote add origin https://github.com/typoman/vimconfig.git # only needed for the first time git push origin master
 ```
 After running the above commands, updating the repo can be achieved using `\gr` shortcut inside the vim.
+Of course you need to change the url if you're copying this repo for yourself.
 # Keyboard shortcuts:
 Vim is a modal editor.
 It operates in three different main modes: 'Normal' which is for editing the text using commands, 'Insert' which is for inserting or typing text and 'Visual' which is for selecting text.